You remember when

 Maybe darkness remembers her,

-& every tears she sheds begs for rebirth of
+& every tear she sheds begs for rebirth of

 & I look at her cries, hopelessly searching for signs of her fear.